Killing of Muammar Gaddafi: Foreign involvement

 Moments after it was reported that Gaddafi was killed, Fox News published an article titled "U.S. Drone Involved in Final Qaddafi Strike, as Obama Heralds Regime's 'End'", noting that a U.S. Predator drone was involved in the airstrike on Gaddafi's convoy in the moments before his death.
 An anonymous U.S. official subsequently described their policy in hindsight as "lead[ing] from behind".

 Because Libyan rebels had consistently told American government officials that they did not want overt foreign military assistance in toppling Gaddafi, covert military assistance was used (including arms shipments to the opposition).
 The plan following Gaddafi's death was to immediately begin flowing humanitarian assistance to eastern Libya and later western Libya, as the symbolism would be critically important.
 U.S. sources stressed it as important that they would "not allow Turkey, Italy and others to steal a march on it".

 Concurrent capture or death of relatives and associates

 National Transitional Council officials also announced that one of Gaddafi's sons, Mutassim, once the Libyan national security advisor, was killed in Sirte the same day.
 A video later surfaced showing Mutassim's body lying in an ambulance.
 A video aired on Al Arrai television showed Mutassim alive and talking to his captors.
 The circumstances of his death are unclear.

-Another son, Saif al-Islam Gaddafi, was captured almost a month after his father's death, while trying to flee to Nigeria.
+Another son, Saif al-Islam Gaddafi, was captured almost a month after his father's death.

 Footage had emerged earlier on 20 October 2011 showing the body of Gaddafi's defence minister, Yunis Jabr.
 Abdul Hakim Al Jalil, the commander of the NTC's 11th Brigade, stated that former Gaddafi spokesman Moussa Ibrahim had been captured near Sirte.
 Reports indicate that Ahmed Ibrahim, one of Gaddafi's cousins, was also captured.